reacli/cli/README.md

 #### Global configuration

-You might want to use several times **Reacli** in your project to create a lot of new components.
+You might want to use several times **Reacli** in your project to create many new components.
 It might be annoying having to type the different options you want to use each time you use **Reacli**.

-That is why we enable the creation a configuration file.
+That is why we enable the creation of a configuration file.

 ##### Usage
 To use a global configuration, at the root of your project (next to the `package.json`), you can create a `.reacli` file.
 Its content, formatted as JSON, might contain the following key-value pairs: